redillion/FaceYourAge/README.md

-Ah, you mean **the README.md for the model repository** (`age-progression-model`), not the application repository.

-If this is the **model/training repo**, I’d make it focused on the AI side and keep it concise:

 # Age Progression Model

 This repository contains the **AI model and training implementation** developed for FaceYourAge, an age progression system designed to generate simulated future appearances from facial images.